Mega-Gorilla/USE-IT/README.md

 load_dotenv()

 agent = Agent(
-    task="Find the number of stars of the browser-use repo", llm=ChatGoogle(model="gemini-flash-latest"),
+    task="Find the number of stars of the USE-IT repo", llm=ChatGoogle(model="gemini-flash-latest"),
     # browser=Browser(use_cloud=True),  # Uses Browser-Use cloud for the browser
 )